X16Community/x16-docs/X16 Reference - 14 - Hardware.md

 They can also function as an expansion card which means they can also use MMIO.
 Similarly an internal expansion card could contain RAM/ROM as well.

-Because of this, while develoeprs are free to use the hardware as they please, to avoid conflcits, the banked ROM/RAM space is suggested to be used only by cartridges and cartridges should avoid using MMIO IO3-IO6.
+Because of this, while developers are free to use the hardware as they please, to avoid conflcits, the banked ROM/RAM space is suggested to be used only by cartridges and cartridges should avoid using MMIO IO3-IO6.
 Instead, IO7 should be the default option for cartridges and the last option for expansion cards (only used if there are no